Britt Rhodes (program director)

 The social work major aims to prepare undergraduate students for beginning level generalist social work practice while a secondary objective is to prepare students for graduate (MSW) study.
 Skills and knowledge for lifelong learning and active citizenship are included.

-Graduates of the social work program find professional employment in child welfare, family counseling, chemical dependency, mental health, developmental disabilities, community action, aging, medical settings, churches, environmental organizations, schools, corrections, and other areas of social services.
+Graduates of the social work program find professional employment in: refugee and immigrant services, international social work, public health, public policy, child welfare, family counseling, chemical dependency, mental health, developmental disabilities, community action, eldercare, medical settings, churches, environmental organizations, schools, corrections, and other areas of social services.

 The social work major is accredited by the Council on Social Work Education at the baccalaureate level, allowing students to gain advanced standing in M.S.W. programs at many graduate schools of social work.